prabhu-durasoft/Aug-24-31-2020/Lab05.md

-* Create a class called __Account__ in a package __com.lab06__ that does the following.
+* Create a class called __Account__ in a package __com.lab05__ that does the following.
 Don't worry about packages concept.
 Just use the IDE's facilities to create a package.
-* It has an balance that needs to be initialized with a value greater than 10000
+* It has a balance that needs to be initialized with a value greater than 10000
 * Methods to deposit, withdraw.
 If there isn't sufficient balance don't allow withdraw.
 * You can withdraw only 3 times.
 After that you will be charged 0.5% of the amount as Fees.